SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Summary

+We stopped our simulation at 1\,Myr ($1.2$ initial free-fall time) since we do not include feedback from massive stars and therefore star formation cannot be suppressed.
+We will include feedback in the code, continue the simulations for a longer time, and discuss these points in our next paper \citep{2021arXiv210302829F}.

-\begin{ack} Numerical computations were carried out on Cray XC50 CPU-cluster at the Center for Computational Astrophysics (CfCA) of the National Astronomical Observatory of Japan and Oakbridge-CX at Information Technology Center, The University of Tokyo.
+\begin{ack} The authors thank the anonymous referee for the useful comments.
+Numerical computations were carried out on Cray XC50 CPU-cluster at the Center for Computational Astrophysics (CfCA) of the National Astronomical Observatory of Japan and Oakbridge-CX at Information Technology Center, The University of Tokyo.
 This work was supported by JSPS KAKENHI Grant Number 19H01933, 20K14532 and Initiative on Promotion of Supercomputing for Young or Women Researchers, Information Technology Center, The University of Tokyo, and MEXT as “Program for Promoting Researches on the Supercomputer Fugaku” (Toward a unified view of the universe: from large scale structures to planets, Revealing the formation history of the universe with large-scale simulations and astronomical big data).
 MF was supported by The University of Tokyo Excellent Young Researcher Program.
 YH was supported by the Special Postdoctoral Researchers (SPDR) program at RIKEN.

 \end{ack}